MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

   * The workload exposes two data plane scopes, `data.read` and `data.write`.
   * In the `ReadData` API, the workload validates that the `data.read` scope is included in the token before it continues with the flow.
 The same applies to `WriteData`.

-## API permissions tab on the workload's application in Microsoft Entra ID

-On the **API permissions** tab, you need to add all the scopes that your workload needs to exchange a token for.
+On this tab, you also need to add all the scopes that your workload needs to exchange a token for.
 A mandatory scope to add is `Fabric.Extend` under the Power BI service.
 Requests to Fabric might fail without this scope.

 ## Working with tokens and consents